jb8520/Cursed_Obsidian/README.md

 Decide on what roles you would like to be in which permission tier:
-- Tier 0 represents what everyone can do
+- Tier 0 represents what everyone can do.
-- Tier 1 restricts *base staff commands*
+- Tier 1 restricts *base staff commands*.
 - Tier 2, 3 and 4 follow in this pattern, the higher the number, the more control over the features of the bot is available.

 Suggestions for both role names and tier layout is presented in `Configuration/values.json`, however this is fully customisable.